epfl-ada/ada-2025-project-zlayjiya/README.md

 1. Use **Gini coefficients** to quantify overall attention inequality, and concentration ratios to measure how much total attention is captured by the most dominant channels.
 2. Test for power-law behavior in subscriber and view distributions to assess whether YouTube follows a "winner-takes-all" dynamic.
-3. Using time series data, detect sharp variations in metrics and categories among dominant black-hole channels and test whether similar fluctuations occur in smaller surrounding channels within the same galaxy.
-4. For each black-hole channel, compare average video duration, posting frequency, channel size.
+3. For each black-hole channel, compare the main metrics to find patterns.

-### Part 5: Temporal evolution of the network
-1. Build temporal networks over time to track the evolution of the YouTube ecosystem: observing which galaxies grew, declined, merged, or emerged over time.
 ---

 ## Proposed Timeline